 7. Vacation Real Estate

-Properties in vacation destinations offer rental income and personal use.
-They are often located in popular tourist areas.
+Properties in vacation destinations provide both rental income and personal use opportunities.
+They are typically located in popular tourist areas, offering potential for high occupancy rates, seasonal appreciation, and long-term investment growth.

 Suited For: Investors looking for a dual-purpose property.